andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 do for the kid picking dandelions out in right field. *You're doing great, Andy.*

-By the time we finish rehearsals I believe I've dragged my maxi skip into passable territory, and I'll take that.
+By the time we finish rehearsals I believe I've dragged my maxi skip to a marginally presentable level.
+I guess that will have to do.

 <h4 class="article-subheader">Pythagoras</h4>